-User with full access to the Crowdin Enterprise account.
-Admin can invite new users to the organization, edit user access, manage vendors, and edit organization settings.
+Person who has full access to the Crowdin Enterprise account.
+Admins can invite new users to the organization, manage user access and vendors, and edit organization settings.

-File formats that are not supported by Crowdin Enterprise (.png, .pdf, .jpeg, etc.) and uploaded to the system as the non-translatable files without preview.
-Translators can download assets, translate texts outside the system, and upload the translations back to the system.
+File formats not supported by Crowdin Enterprise (e.g., PNG, JPEG, etc.) are uploaded to the system as non-translatable files.
+Translators can download assets, translate texts outside the system, and upload translations back to the system.
 Learn more

-Duplication of an object under version control (such as a source strings file or a directory tree) so that modifications can occur in parallel along multiple localization branches.
-In most cases, branches are used to allow translators to translate the texts in parallel with development to avoid deployment delay.
+Duplicate of an object under version control (such as a source string file or a directory tree), so that changes can be made in parallel along multiple localization branches.
+In most cases, branches are used to allow translators to translate texts in parallel with development to avoid delays in deployment.
 Learn more

 Translator or proofreader working with the project.

-List of specific terms or expressions often used in the project that helps to translate the content properly and consistently.
+List of specific terms or expressions commonly used in the project to help ensure accurate and consistent translation of content.

-Manager that was automatically added to all organizational projects or all group projects in permissions granularity mode correspondingly.
+Manager who was automatically added to all organizational projects or all group projects in the Permission granularity mode correspondingly.

 Task or question related to the string translation process.
 Issues can be created by any user.